 If you enjoy listening to long-form narratives, our downloadable podcasts are for you.
 They are now available on the following streaming services, with more coming soon:

-To bring you our most audio-friendly stories, we partnered with San Francisco’s American Contemporary Theatre (A.C.T) and several of its MFA students.
-The process was a mutual win.
+To bring you our most listener-friendly stories, we partnered with San Francisco’s American Contemporary Theatre (A.C.T) and several of its MFA students.
+The process has been a mutual win.
 Besides being paid for their work, the students received coaching on the art of narration (a mini apprenticeship if you like) and we were able to work with talented, next-generation actors.

 The stories you see below constitute our first collection of audio recordings; over the coming months we will add more as time (and funding) allow.
 We hope you enjoy them.
-And if you would like to help us produce these audio treatments, please consider donating, here.
+And if you would like to help us produce these audio treatments, you can donate to our efforts here.

 Our new podcast theme music is brought to you by one of our own star artisans: Mike Snowden.
 The music comes from "Porch Song," a haunting and surprisingly rich piece of music for something composed and played, by Snowden, on little more than three strings and an old cedar box.
 You can hear the full piece in our profile of Snowden, "The Cigar Box Guitar Maker".